tratteo/nuxt_template/content/articles/why-you-should-drink-water.md

 Listen up, fellow humans!
 We need to talk about something that's literally flowing through your veins right now (hopefully).
 Water.
 That clear, tasteless liquid that makes up about 60% of your body and 100% of your survival needs.
 Yet somehow, most of us treat hydration like it's optional – kind of like reading the terms and conditions before clicking "I agree."

+::note{}
-::alert{type="info" title="Fun Fact Alert!" description="Your brain is about 75% water.
-So when you're feeling foggy, you might literally have a drought upstairs!"}
+Your brain is about 75% water.
+So when you're feeling foggy, you might literally have a drought upstairs!
 ::

 ## Why Your Body Is Basically a Needy Plant